 The institutional response to the COVID-19 crisis has been managed by a campus-wide task force known as the Incident Management Team (IMT).
-Co-Chaired by the Executive Vice President and Provost and the Emergency Management Coordinator, it consists of approximately three dozen representatives from major administrative and academic units across the university.
-The task force oversaw UNLV's transition to remote operations in March 2020 and continues to manage UNLV's response and recovery as the situation evolves.
+Co-chaired by the Executive Vice President and Provost and the Director of Emergency Management, it consists of approximately three dozen representatives from major administrative and academic units across the university.
+The task force oversaw UNLV's transition to remote operations in March 2020, and continues to manage UNLV's response to the pandemic as the situation evolves.

-Structured IMT discussions on the resumption of campus-based operations began in mid-April.
+Structured IMT discussions on the resumption of campus-based operations began in mid-April 2020.
 The task force recommended the formation of subcommittees of subject-matter experts to work on specific aspects of recovery planning.
+These groups continue to handle the university's COVID-19 response and planning for spring 2021 and beyond.